Financial Aid for Undergraduate Students

 |SAP Semester Number||Units Required Per Term||Minimum Cumulative SAP Units Required|

 Satisfactory Academic Progress Semester NumberNew freshmen entering USC with no prior college credits begin at satisfactory academic progress (SAP) semester number 0.0.
 Entering students with prior college credits begin at their calculated SAP semester number explained in the Yearly Progress Requirement table.
 Thereafter, each semester in which a student attempts 6-11 units is counted as a 0.5 SAP semester.
 Each semester in which a student attempts 12 or more units is counted as a 1.0 SAP semester.
-Semesters in which a student attempts fewer than six units and summer sessions are not counted as SAP semesters.
+Semesters in which a student attempts fewer than six units are not counted as SAP semesters.

 Maximum Time AllowanceTo show satisfactory progress, students must complete their degree objective within a specified amount of time.
 The time frame will depend on the student’s enrollment status and educational objective.